 At what age do you start seeing patients?

 As a rule of thumb, we like to evaluate young patients after the 6-year molars erupt and the front permanent teeth just start to appear.
-This is usually around age seven.
+This is usually around age seven or eight.

 Why do you evaluate patients so young?

 The purpose of early evaluation is to inform and observe more than to start treatment.
 At this early age, the eventual needs may be identified and discussed.
 A small percentage of this young group may need some form of early intervention.
 Habits are evaluated, medical issues are discussed and an observation schedule is arranged.